Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Acknowledgements

 \section{Acknowledgements}

-M. M. B-N., R. B. M. and A. B. K. acknowledge financial support from CAPES and CNPq, Brazil.
-The calculations were performed at the computational facilities of the National Laboratory for Scientific Computing (SDumont, LNCC/MCTI) and CENAPAD, Brazil.
+M.M.B-N., R.B.M., R.C. and A.B.K. acknowledge financial support from CAPES and CNPq, Brazil.
+A.B.K. acknowledges support from FAPESPA, the INCT of Materials Informatics and the INCT of Spintronics and Advanced Magnetic Nanostructures, CNPq, Brazil.
+R.B.M. also acknowledges the INCT of Spintronics and Advanced Magnetic Nanostructures, CNPq, Brazil, R.C. and R.B.M. acknowledge financial support from FAPERJ - Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro, grant number E-26/205.956/2022 and 205.957/2022 (282056).
+The calculations were performed at the computational facilities of the CCAD/UFPA (Brazil), National Laboratory for Scientific Computing (SDumont, LNCC/MCTI) and CENAPAD, Brazil.
 O.E. acknowledges support from the Swedish Research Council (VR), the Knut and Alice Wallenberg Foundation, the Swedish Foundation for Strategic Research (SSF), the Swedish Energy Agency (Energimyndigheten), ERC (synergy grant FASTCORR, project 854843), eSSENCE, and STandUPP.
-M.I.K. ackhowledges support from ERC (synergy grant FASTCORR, project 854843).
-The work of Y.K. is supported by VR under the project No. 2019-03569.
+M.I.K. acknowledges support from ERC (synergy grant FASTCORR, project 854843) and from the Wallenberg Initiative Materials Science (WISE), funded by the Knut and Alice Wallenberg Foundation.
+The work of Y.K. is supported by VR (project No. 2019-03569) and G{\"o}ran Gustafsson Foundation.